Joseph Plaster

-Joseph Plaster is an interdisciplinary scholar specializing in queer studies and public humanities, with teaching and research fields at the intersections of U.S. 20th century urban history, oral history, performance studies, public history, and LGBTQ studies of religion.
-He is a Lecturer in the Program in Museums and Society and Director of the Winston Tabb Special Collections Research Center at Johns Hopkins University.
-He is an affiliated faculty member of the Johns Hopkins University Alexander Grass Humanities Institute and serves on the advisory board of OutHistory.
+Joseph Plaster is an American historian and public humanities scholar whose work focuses on queer history, oral history, and urban studies.
+He is a Senior Lecturer in the Program in Museums and Society and Director of the Winston Tabb Special Collections Research Center at Johns Hopkins University.
+He was an affiliated faculty member of the Johns Hopkins University Alexander Grass Humanities Institute and served on the advisory board of OutHistory.
+He was the 2026-27 Scholar in Residence at Columbia University's Oral History Masters of Arts program.

 Education

 Plaster earned a PhD in American Studies from Yale University in 2018.

 Publications

 Plaster is author of Kids on the Street: Queer Kinship and Religion in San Francisco's Tenderloin, which received the 2024 Joe William Trotter Jr. Book Prize for Best First Book in Urban History, presented by the Urban History Association, the 2024 Oral History Association Book Award, and the 2024 Randy Shilts Award, presented by The Publishing Triangle.

-Kids on the Street examines the informal support networks developed by queer and trans street youth in San Francisco’s Tenderloin district from the 1950s to the present.
+Kids on the Street examines the informal support networks developed by queer and trans street youth in San Francisco's Tenderloin district from the 1950s to the 2010s.
 Drawing on archival sources, oral histories, and public humanities methods, Plaster explores how these networks functioned as systems of mutual aid and kinship.
 The book also critiques urban redevelopment and examines how such changes affected marginalized communities in the Tenderloin.

+Plaster is author of Vanguard: A Queer History of Mutual Aid.
+The book traces the emergence and impact of Vanguard, a street-based activist organization forged in mid-1960s San Francisco by an unlikely coalition of sex workers, street queens, urban ministers, young adults, and War on Poverty reformers.

-Plaster's article, "‘Homosexuals in Adolescent Rebellion:’ Central City Uprisings during the Long Sixties," published in GLQ: A Journal of Lesbian and Gay Studies in April 2023, received an honorable mention for the 2024 Audre Lorde Prize for outstanding work in LGBTQ history.
-Additional essays include “Safe for Whom?
-And Whose Families?”
-(The Public Historian, August 2020) and “Imagined Conversations and Activist Lineages” (Radical History Review, May 2012).
+Plaster's article, "'Homosexuals in Adolescent Rebellion:' Central City Uprisings during the Long Sixties," published in GLQ: A Journal of Lesbian and Gay Studies in April 2023, received an honorable mention for the 2024 Audre Lorde Prize for outstanding work in LGBTQ history.
+Additional essays include "Safe for Whom?
+And Whose Families?"
+(The Public Historian, August 2020) and "Imagined Conversations and Activist Lineages" (Radical History Review, May 2012).